adityarx/xendit-node/docs/Refund.md

-## Refund
+# Refund
 You can use the APIs below to interface with Xendit's `Refund` API.
-To start using the API, you need to destruct instantiated Xendit client or directly import the module and set the secret key.
+To start using the API, you need to destruct the instantiated Xendit client or directly import the `Refund` module and set your secret key.

 ```typescript
 import { Xendit, Refund as RefundClient } from 'xendit-node';